 Adjust number of instances

-If you detect that your deployment is overworked, you can create additional AWS instances to add to your ArcGIS Server site.
+If you detect that your deployment is overworked, you can create additional EC2 instances to add to your ArcGIS Server site.
 Conversely, if your deployment is underutilized, you can remove instances to cut costs.
 You can adjust your number of instances either manually or automatically.

 Delete EBS volumes after terminating instances